300481/actions-test/artifacthub2github/README.md

 ### [example-payloads](https://github.com/300481/actions-test/tree/main/artifacthub2github/example-payloads)

-This folder contains some example payloads to test the proper
+This folder contains the latest payloads and can be used to test the proper

 function of the serverless function as of the worflow and scripts.